-ORTABLE UNITS FOR THE SERVICE OF FOOD shall meet the requirements of Chapter 8 of these Regulations.
+PORTABLE UNITS FOR THE SERVICE OF FOOD shall meet the requirements of Chapter 8 of these Regulations.
 Additionally:

-- (A) A TEMPORARY FOOD ESTABLISHMENT PERMIT will be required if the portable unit participates in aspecial event at a location other than the location specified on their health PERMIT. - (B) A CEASE AND DESIST ORDER operation shall be issued by the HEALTH AUTHORITY to any PORTABLE UNIT-FOR SERVICE OF FOOD found operating at a location not specified on its health PERMIT. - (C) FOOD that is not APPROVED under the health PERMIT shall not be served.
+- (A) A TEMPORARY FOOD ESTABLISHMENT PERMIT will be required if the portable unit participates in a special event at a location other than the location specified on their health PERMIT. - (B) A CEASE AND DESIST ORDER operation shall be issued by the HEALTH AUTHORITY to any PORTABLE UNIT FOR SERVICE-OF FOOD found operating at a location not specified on its health PERMIT. - (C) FOOD that is not APPROVED under the health PERMIT shall not be served.

-Per
+11-801 Food Handler

-- Subparts 1 Food Handler - 2 Hygienic Practices
+11-802 Hygienic Practices

-11 801 FOOD HANDLER
+11-801 FOOD HANDLER

-1-801.11 HEALTH CARD Requirements
+11-801.11 HEALTH CARD Requirements

-A FOOD HANDLER at a PORTABLE UNIT FOR SERVICE OF FOOD, or at a COMMISSARY or SERVICING DEPOT for a FORTABLE UNIT FOR SERVICE OF FOOD, shall possess a current, valid FOOD HANDLER's HEALTH CARD issued by the HEALTH AUTHORITY.
+A FOOD HANDLER at a PORTABLE UNIT FOR SERVICE OF FOOD, or at a COMMISSARY OF SERVICING DEPOT for a PORTABLE UNIT FOR SERVICE OF FOOD, shall possess a current, valid FOOD HANDLER'S HEALTH CARD issued by the HEALTH-AUTHORITY.

-11 802 Hygienic Practices
+11-802 Hygienic Practices

-1-802.11 Hair Restraint
+11-802.11 Hair Restraint

-FOOD HANDLERs who prepare or serve FOOD shall restrain their hair as specified in Chapter 2-402.11 of these Regulations.
+FOOD HANDLERS who prepare or serve FOOD shall restrain their hair as specified in Chapter 2-402.11 of these Regulations.

-11-802.12 Tobacco Use
+11 802.12 Tobacco Use

-FOOD HANDLERs shall not use tobacco in any form while engaged in preparation and service of FOOD.
+FOOD HANDLERS shall not use tobacco in any form while engaged in preparation and service of FOOD.